 "We thank them for delivering a compelling and considered schedule — one that showcases both the depth of established talent and the next generation of designers driving the industry forward.”

-Designer runway shows and presentations include Aje, Alix Higgins, Beare Park, Bianca Spender, Carla Zampatti, Christian Kimber, Commas, Courtney Zheng, ESSE, Farage, FDS: The Innovators, Gary Bigeni, Hansen & Gretel, HENNE, Jordan Gogos, Karla Spetic, L'IDEE, Mariam Seddiq, Nagnata, Nicol & Ford, and Toni Maticevski.
+Designer runway shows and presentations include Aje, Alix Higgins, Bianca Spender, Carla Zampatti, Christian Kimber, COMMAS, Common Hours, Courtney Zheng, Farage, Gary Bigeni, Hansen & Gretel, Iordanes Spyridon Gogos, L’IDÉE, Mariam Seddiq, Nagnata, Ngali, Nicol & Ford, Toni Maticevski, and more to be announced.

 AFW Fashion Director Kellie Hush said: “Australian Fashion Week is a cultural force – showcasing the creativity and global ambition of our designers.
 This year marks a sharper, more dynamic evolution of the event, where culture, creativity and commerce converge to position Australian fashion firmly in the global spotlight.”